 The Catholic Life of

 First Holy Communions were celebrated at St. Cuthbert’s Church this year and the children and families had a fantastic day.
 Our parish, families and school work very closely to prepare children for this most special of days and it is was fantastic to see so many children back at Mass for their Sending Forth Mass at the start of July.
 St. Cuthbert’s Mini Vinnies continue to lead the way for children at St. Cuthbert’s and further afield this year.
-The children made up the core of our RRSA steering group and they were instrumental in St. Cuthbert’s becoming the only primary school in North Tyneside to currently hold the UNICEF Rights Respecting School Silver Award.
+The children made up the core of our RRSA steering group and they were instrumental in St. Cuthbert’s becoming the only primary school in North Tyneside to currently hold the UNICEF Rights Respecting School Gold Award.
 They have also led a lot of our fundraising at school this year, planning, preparing and running our Macmillan Coffee morning and food collections at Harvest Festival.

 Our most recent Diocesean RE Inspection was in March 2020 and the Catholic Life at St. Cuthbert's was judged to be outstanding, The Catholic Life of the school is outstanding.
 The mission statement is central to everything that the school does.
 All members of the school community support one another to grow in faith and fulfil the mission of the Church.
 You can download and read the full report below.